burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }
 ```

 The `std::initializer_list` stores initializer values in the underlying array.
-This type has these member functions:
+This type has the following member functions:
 * **size**: The number of elements in the array.
 * **begin**: Pointer to the first array element.
 * **end**: Pointer to a one-beyond-last array element.

 7. In ([1], 10.4.6.2) for C++2003: *"You can initialize a class member that is a static constant of an integral type.
 If and only if you do so, you need to declare this member once somewhere."*.
 Somewhere in this context, it means some compilation unit.
+Practically, in MSVC the fact that variable is integer (not float), and constant is important.

 ## Various Constant Flavors